Best Beaches in West Maui Top Guide 2025

 The first sight of its pristine white sands and welcoming shade-providing trees is worth the effort.
 Though the waters may look inviting, I advise caution when swimming due to potential rough currents and submerged rocks.
 This beach is best suited for reflection or exploration while searching for seashells.

-Remember, this beach is untouched by commercial influence, so no facilities are available.
+Remember, this beach is untouched by commercial influence, so there are no facilities available.
 To find this secret haven, look for it where Honoapi’ilani Highway ends.

 Launiupoko State Park